kelsi2/swapi_doc/README.md

 added to the beginning of any endpoints you are accessing.

 Since SWAPI is an open API, no authentication is needed to access the data.
-Without further ado, we can get straight to our search for Luke Skywalker!
+Without further ado, we can get straight to our search for Luke Skywalker.

 ## People Endpoint